-Proposal for a Council Directive on public health and animal health 2) Proposal countries with the exception of meat products containing poultrymeat.
+3) Contents 1.
+The Directive applies to imports of meat products from third countries with the exception of meat products containing poultrymeat.

 2. Selection of establishments authorized to export to the Community.
 An establishment may not be authorized unless it is situated in a permitted third country, it has been approved by that country for export to the Community and it complies with the Directive.